-The Office will be closed over the Christmas and New Year period.
-This includes the days between the Christmas and New Year Public Holidays, and following the New Year Public holidays for a minimum of seven working days for those staff designated as review officers (and who have accrued ROSL), and a minimum of five working days for non-designated staff.
+The Office will close for a period over the Christmas and New Year period each year, and employees will be required to take annual leave (or other entitled leave) to cover this period.
+This includes the days between the Christmas and New Year Public Holidays and following the New Year Public holidays for a minimum of seven working days for those staff designated as review officers (and who have accrued ROSL), and a minimum of five working days for non-designated employees.
 These days will be debited against the Employee's annual leave (or Review Officers Special leave, where applicable) entitlement.
+Part-time staff will need to take sufficient leave to cover the days they would have worked over the period (their normal working days/hours).
+For those employees with insufficient annual holidays or other entitled leave to cover the period they can elect to either anticipate annual holidays or take unpaid leave.

-Note: The days between Christmas and New Year Statutory holidays (that were formerly Office Holidays) are unable to be converted to sick or bereavement leave.
+Note: The days between Christmas and New Year Statutory holidays (that were formerly Office Holidays) are unable to be converted to sick leave.